245123737313-tech/Collegehubs/README.md

 2. Browse all lost items
 3. If logged in, you can post a lost item

-### CGPA Calculator
+### Study Materials
-1. Click "CGPA Calculator" in the navigation
+1. Click "Study Materials" in the navigation
-2. Add semesters and enter GPA and credits
+2. Browse all study materials
-3. Your cumulative GPA will be calculated automatically
+3. If logged in, you can upload a study material
 ## API Endpoints

 ### Authentication